-You had lithotripsy, a medical procedure that uses shock waves to break up stones in your kidney, bladder, or ureter (tube that carries urine from your kidneys to your bladder).
+You had lithotripsy, a medical procedure that uses high frequency sound (shock) waves to break up stones in your kidney, bladder, or ureter (the tube that carries urine from your kidneys to your bladder).
 The waves break the stones into tiny pieces.

 It is normal to have a small amount of blood in your urine for a few days to a few weeks after this procedure.

 You may have pain and nausea when the stone pieces pass.
 This can happen soon after treatment and may last for 4 to 8 weeks.

 Have someone drive you home from the hospital.
 Rest when you get home.
 Most people can go back to their regular daily activities 1 or 2 days after this procedure.

 Drink a lot of water in the weeks after treatment.
 This helps pass any pieces of stone that still remain.
 Your health care provider may give you a medicine called an alpha blocker to make it easier to pass the pieces of stone.

 Learn how to prevent your kidney stones from coming back.